oderwat/docker-inspector/README.md

 A command-line tool for inspecting, comparing, and extracting files from Docker images without having to manually create containers.
 The tool creates a temporary container, inspects its filesystem, and cleans up automatically.
 It can list files and their attributes, compare two images to find differences, and extract files from images to the local filesystem.

+## Disclaimer

+This is WIP and "use it on your own risk".
+There are known and unknown bugs!

 ## Features

 - Cross-platform: Runs on macOS, Linux, and Windows (with Linux containers)